-We gained an understanding of the legal and regulatory framework applicable to the trust and the sector in which it operates, and considered the risk of such regulations, including fraud.
-We designed audit procedures to respond to the risk, recognising that the risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error.
+We gained an understanding of the legal and regulatory framework applicable to the trust and the sector in which it operates and considered the risk of acts by the trust that were contrary to applicable laws and regulations, including fraud.
+We designed audit procedures to respond to the risk, recognising that the risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error, as fraud may involve deliberate concealment by, for example, forgery or intentional misrepresentations, or through collusion.

-We focussed on laws and regulations relevant to the trust which could give rise to a material misstatement in the financial statements.
+We focused on laws and regulations, relevant to the Trust, which could give rise to a material misstatement in the financial statements.
 These laws and regulations include, but are not limited to, those issued by or relating to Ofsted, ESFA, GDPR, Safeguarding and Health and Safety.
 Our testing included discussions with management and directors with direct responsibility for the compliance of laws and regulations, agreeing financial statement disclosures to underlying supporting documentation, reviewing legal expenses and reviewing Ofsted reports.
-We also reviewed the trusts' website to ensure the required disclosures had been made in line with the Academies Trust Handbook.
-There are inherent limitations in the audit procedures described and, the further removed non-compliance with laws and regulations is from the events and transactions reflected in the financial statements, the less likely we would become aware of it.
+We also reviewed the trust's website to ensure the required disclosures had been made in line with the Academies Trust Handbook.
+There are inherent limitations in the audit procedures described and, the further removed noncompliance with laws and regulations is from the events and transactions reflected in the financial statements, the less likely we would become aware of it.

-As part of our audit, we addressed the risk of management override of internal controls, including testing of journals and review of the nominal ledger.
-We evaluated whether there was evidence of bias by the directors that represented a risk of material misstatement due to fraud.
+As part of our audit, we addressed the risk of management override of internal controls, including testing of journals and review of nominal ledger.
+We evaluated whether there was evidence of bias by the governors that represented a risk of material misstatement due to fraud.